kevinrodriguez-io/rn-web-workspace/README.md

+# Note to everyone

+Hi guys, I did this during a time Monorepos on Expo were a bit cumbersome to set up;
+This repo's expo version is a bit outdated too.

+I **strongly** suggest trying the Turborepo and react-native starter which is based on expo and next.js, https://vercel.com/templates/next.js/turborepo-react-native and probably has way better maintainance.

 # React Native + React Web Workspace

 After some time working on both native and web projects I realized that there are some essential differences